 We help protect the rights of immigrants and refugees through passionate legal representation, education and advocacy.

-De Novo provides high-quality, free legal assistance to low-income immigrants, refugees and asylum seekers statewide in cases involving:
+De Novo provides high-quality, free legal assistance to low-income immigrants, refugees and asylum seekers who are living in Massachusetts in cases involving:

 De Novo assists torture survivors, victims of LGBTQ or gender-based violence, and families post-detention, among other special vulnerable populations.

 Immigrant victims of domestic violence with certain relationships to U.S. citizens or Lawful Permanent Residents ("green card" holders) may be eligible for legal status independently of an abusive spouse, parent or adult child.

 Victims of human trafficking, which is the illegal trade in human beings for the purposes of commercial sexual exploitation or forced labor.